 First opened to the public in 1985, Kingbilli’s three enchanting ‘old-world’ cottages, built of bluestone, timber and slate, emphasise the value of simple pleasures.
 Set in naturally beautiful surroundings, overflowing with native birds and graced by regular visits from bandicoots, possums, wombats and the odd passing llama; they have become a favoured destination for many self-sufficient families seeking to exchange their often too hectic schedules with the slower, gentler pace of Australian country life.

 Today, only one of Kingbilli’s three cottages is available to guests, meaning visitors are especially spoiled, being assured of exclusive use of everything the property has to offer.
-Tucked into the elbow of the creek, the “Studio“, as it is known, was designed with hermits in mind.
+Tucked into the elbow of the creek, the “Studio“, as it is known, was designed with young families in mind.

 Soft leather furnishings encircle a wood fire, beneath graceful curved ceilings of warmly glowing timber.
-The custom-made country kitchen is fully-equipped, promising to fulfil any culinary fancy, whilst the option of one or two separate bedrooms of solid stone ensures a cosy nights’ sleep for any sized family.
+The custom-made country kitchen is fully-equipped, promising to fulfil any culinary fancy, whilst two separate bedrooms of solid stone ensure a cosy nights’ sleep for everyone in the family.